ISU Figure Skating Awards

-The ISU Figure Skating Awards is an annual awards ceremony organized by the International Skating Union (ISU) to recognize outstanding achievements in Figure Skating.
-This prestigious awards honors not only the Skaters who captivate audiences worldwide through their creativity and entertainment but also the dedicated coaches, choreographers, and costume designers who bring the sport to life behind the scenes.
+The ISU Figure Skating Awards, former ISU Skating Awards is an annual awards ceremony organized by the International Skating Union (ISU) to recognize achievements in Figure Skating.

-The awards are presented in a variety of categories: Most Entertaining Program, Most Valuable Skater, Special Achievement, Lifetime Achievement, Best Coach, Best Choreographer, Best Costume, Best Newcomer.
+The awards are presented in a variety of categories: Most Entertaining Program, Skater(s) of the Year (former Most Valuable Skater), Special Achievement, Lifetime Achievement, Best Coach, Best Choreographer, Best Costume and Best Newcomer.

 A long list of candidates is selected by a Selection Commission which is submitted to a public and media vote.
 The public vote counts for 2/3 while the media vote counts for 1/3.

-In 2025, the following categories are open for voting:
+In 2026, the following categories were open for voting: